View

 </div>

-/config/view.php similar to the following code
+/config/view.php should look similar to the following code:

 <?php